klopsinator/pwdhasher/README.md

  ![Screenshot](screenshots/screenshot.png)

 ## Acknowledgement
-The idea originates from the Mozilla plugin [Password Hasher](https://addons.mozilla.org/de/firefox/addon/password-hasher/), which is unfortunately not usable in current Firefoxes.
+The idea originates from the Mozilla plugin [Password Hasher](https://addons.mozilla.org/de/firefox/addon/password-hasher/), which is unfortunately not supported in current Firefoxes.

-Another implementation of this idea has been made for the Android platform by Thilo-Alexander Ginkel.
+Another implementation has been made for the Android platform by Thilo-Alexander Ginkel.
 The source code for that Android app can be found here: [Hash It!](https://github.com/ginkel/hashit).
-The class [com.ginkel.hashit.PasswordHasher](https://github.com/ginkel/hashit/blob/master/src/main/java/com/ginkel/hashit/PasswordHasher.java) has been widely reused in this project, although some minor chnages have been applied, e.g. regarding the logging and base64 related stuff.
+From this implementation the class [com.ginkel.hashit.PasswordHasher](https://github.com/ginkel/hashit/blob/master/src/main/java/com/ginkel/hashit/PasswordHasher.java) has been reused here, although some minor changes have been made, e.g. regarding the Android logging and Base64 related stuff.

+The application window icon has been copied from the Gemicon Icon Set: "A handcrafted icon set by Turqois (http://turqois.com), which there 3 different sizes (16, 32, 64).
+Each icon created with pixel-perfect shape layer on Photoshop.
+Released for Smashing Magazine and design community (http://gemicon.net)."

 ## Usage
 This project uses Maven to build.
 So, after you would have cloned this repository, an easy